August 13, 2025・6 minute read

 instead of a shell script.
 Those tools still just execute commands, but they also perform caching, dependency analysis, and scheduling to do the least amount of work as efficiently as possible.

-While you can see the commands a build tool runs by watching the terminal output, that doesn’t tell you what commands those commands run (like clang
+While it is possible to see commands run by a build tool in the terminal output, that doesn’t tell you what commands those commands run (like clang

 running ld